Skip to main content

 Frequently asked questions

 Contact America's Credit Union at (214) 742-6551 or toll-free (888) 742-6551, or visit a branch to report the death.
-For POD (Payable on Death) accounts, the named beneficiary can claim funds by presenting a certified death certificate and valid government-issued photo ID.
+Complete the Deceased Member Account Claim/Close Form (form 0336) and submit it with a certified death certificate and valid photo ID in branch, by mail to PO Box 671149, Dallas, TX 75367, by email to deathclaims@americascu.org, or by fax to (855) 674-1852.
+For POD (Payable on Death) accounts, the named beneficiary claims funds by presenting the certified death certificate and ID.
 For joint accounts with right of survivorship, ownership passes automatically to the surviving owner.
-For accounts without a beneficiary or survivorship, the executor must provide Letters Testamentary or Letters of Independent Administration from a Texas probate court.
-A Small Estate Affidavit may apply under the Texas Estates Code for qualifying estates.
+For accounts without a beneficiary or survivorship, the executor must provide Letters Testamentary or Letters of Independent Administration from a Texas probate court, or a Small Estate Affidavit if it qualifies under the Texas Estates Code.
+Any debts the decedent owed to the credit union must be paid in full before claimed funds are released.
+Notify the paying federal agency of the death separately: the credit union must return government direct deposits (Social Security, VA, or Civil Service pension) received after the date of death.
+The Deceased Claims Team reaches out within two business days of receiving notice.

 When the deceased had multiple America's CU accounts, some may need separate claims while others can be handled together.
 The Member Services can clarify what's needed for each account type.